dasartini/project-NC-News/README.md

 To correctly connect to the provided database and run this project, it is required to create two separate files.
 Follow the instructions below:

-1-In the root folder create a file named ".env.developement" connecting the PGDATABASE to the develpoment database in setup.sql .
+1-In the root folder create a file named ".env.developement" connecting the PGDATABASE to the develpoment database in setup.sql located in the database "db" folder.
-2-In the root folder create a file named ".env.test" connecting the PGDATABASE to the test database in setup.sql .
+2-In the root folder create a file named ".env.test" connecting the PGDATABASE to the test database in setup.sql located in the database "db" folder.
 3- npm install dependencies.
 4- run npm setup.
 5 -run npm seed.